poblabs/weewx-ObserverIP/README.md

 ### Warranty

-There is none.
-It's a bit buggy right now.
-The driver may cause your weewx to crash if the ObserverIP is rebooted, or otherwise slowed down (the ObserverIP is not a very strong device).

-If weewx crashes, that means your data is not being logged.
+There is no warranty that this will work.
+Admittedly, it's a bit buggy right now.
+The driver may cause weewx to crash if the ObserverIP is rebooted, or otherwise slowed down (the ObserverIP is not a very strong device).
+If weewx crashes, then no data is being captured, which means your data is not being logged and you're not updating any weather services.

 I'm open to pull requests to make this better!